yetzehev/Evolution-Zymoseptoria-passerinii-in-natural-ecosystems/README.md

-# Zpasserinii-a-new-pathosystem
+# *Zymoseptoria passerinii* in natural ecosystems
-This repository contains the script that were used to perform the analysis for the research paper: *Zymoseptoria passerinii*, a novel pathosysmet for studyng septoriasis
+This repository contains the script that was used to perform the analysis for the research paper: Emergence of sympatric host-specific lineages of the fungal plant pathogen *Zymoseptoria passerinii* in natural ecosystems